2023 XFL season: Indoor Football League

 The XFL signed a player personnel partnership with the Indoor Football League, with the IFL functioning as its de facto minor league.
-Brendon White was the first player to exercise the option to join the IFL when he signed with the Massachusetts Pirates, while offensive lineman Joshua Frazier would later joined him after he was released by the Guardians.
+Brendon White was the first player to exercise the option to join the IFL when he signed with the Massachusetts Pirates, while offensive lineman Joshua Frazier would later join him after he was released by the Guardians.
+Receiver David Tolentino signed with the San Diego Strike Force after he finished his season with the Roughnecks.
+Cardale Jones, who had played in the XFL as DC's starting quarterback in 2020 and had unsuccessfully tried to win back his position in 2023, declined an offer to join the IFL.

 Tulsa Oilers offensive lineman Larry Williams was the only player who did the opposite way, when he signed with Las Vegas Vipers, and was on the Vipers opening day roster.

 NFL Alumni Academy

 In April, 2022 the league has signed a partnership with the NFL Alumni Academy to develop potential players which state that every player graduated from the program has an "opt-in" option for XFL contract.
 In December rumors started circulating that the Academy is looking to terminate the partnership over payment disagreements, which was later revealed as a disagreements over the number of players drafted.
 The issue was later resolved and the XFL assigned Academy graduates to training camp rosters.
 36 alumni were on opening day rosters, while 15 of them were "assigned" players.